You are here

 This Classical Mechanics class is suitable either for students in transition to advanced physics classes or for students with a good physics foundation who want to study Classical Mechanics more in depth.
 This class provides a complete analysis of the classical mechanics of particles, systems of particles, and rigid bodies.
 It introduces the mathematical formalism needed for the quantum theory of physics as well.
 Some of the included topics will be: Oscillations and Nonlinear Oscillations and Chaos, some Methods in the Calculus of Variations, Lagrangian and Hamiltonian Dynamics.
 Prerequisite: General Physics I, Calculus I and II and III, or approval from the Teacher.
 Intermediate | Credits: 4

 An introduction to modern astronomy and astrophysics, including some recent research topics.
 Appropriate for students who already have a good foundation in physics.
 Topics will include stellar structure and evolution, galaxy structure and evolution, and the structure of the universe and cosmology.
 Advanced | Credits: 4

 Students contemplating a plan in physics are encouraged to have a wide scientific background.

-Students willing to do a traditional plan in physics should attend General Physics I and II during their first year.
-In addition, they should expect to take at least some of the following classes: Electricity and Magnetism, Experiments in Physics, Modern Physics, Astrophysics, and some advanced tutorials.
+a) Students willing to do a traditional plan in physics should attend General Physics I and II during their first year, Electricity and Magnetism and Modern Physics during their second year.
+In addition, they should expect to take at least some of the following classes and tutorials: Experiments in Physics, Astrophysics, Classical Mechanics, Quantum Physics, Electrodynamics, Statistical Mechanics.
 Less “traditional” and interdisciplinary plans are also welcome.
 The foundation needed for these plans will be discussed on a case by case basis.